3 ‘immortal’ animals that have fascinated scientists for decades

 Transdifferentiation happens when a fully formed specialized adult cell changes into another type of adult cell.
 This process remains a mystery to scientists.

-When the jellyfish reverts to its previous life stage as a polyp, it also creates more organisms with the same genetic code — so basically, as it rejuvenates, it also clones itself.
+When the jellyfish reverts to its previous life stage as a polyp, it also creates more organisms with the same genetic code – so basically, when it rejuvenates, it also clones itself.